-Place logs 1,2,3 and 4 down first, locating them on the log retainer, followed by logs 5 and 6.
-The final layout should replicate the picture shown below.
-Place the embers or flakes in a single even layer after the logs have been located correctly (excess embers or flakes should NOT be added if one even layer has been achieved).
+Please ensure that the embers are placed in a SINGLE EVEN LAYER after the logs have been located correctly (excess embers should NOT be added if one even layer has been achieved).
 The embers or flakes must not cover the pilot or pilot guard.